A Bombieri-Vinogradov theorem for sectors in real quadratic number fields: Introduction and main result

 \subsection{Main result}

-Our main result is the following bound for the average of $E_S(x;\mathfrak{q},a)$ over residue classes. \begin{theorem}[Bombieri-Vinogradov theorem for sectors in real quadratic number fields] Let $\mathbb{K}$ be a real quadratic field of class number one.
-Let $x\ge 2$, $1\le Q\le x^{2/3}$ and $A>0$.
+Our main result is the following bound for the average of $E_S(x;\mathfrak{q},a)$ over residue classes. \begin{theorem}[Bombieri-Vinogradov theorem for sectors in real quadratic number fields] Let $\mathbb{K}$ be a real quadratic field.
+Let $x\ge 2$, $1\le Q\le x^{4/5}$, $\varepsilon>0$ and $A>0$.
 Keep the notations above.
 Then

-In particular, if $Q\le x^{1/5}(\log x)^{-3(A+11)/5}$, we have
+In particular, if $Q\le x^{1/4-2\varepsilon}$, we have